Sea to Sky Gondola

-The Sea to Sky Gondola is a privately owned recreational aerial tramway about 2 km south of Squamish, British Columbia.
-On BC-99, it offers views over Howe Sound along with cafes, a lodge, hiking trails, and a suspension bridge, the Sky Pilot Suspension Bridge.
+The Sea to Sky Gondola is a privately owned recreational gondola lift south of Squamish, British Columbia.
+Located off of British Columbia Highway 99, it offers views over Howe Sound along with cafes, a lodge, hiking trails, and a suspension bridge, the Sky Pilot Suspension Bridge.
 The majority of the area is located inside of Stawamus Chief Provincial Park.
 The upper platform, on the slopes of Mount Habrich, is 885 m above sea level.